binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 There are a few options here:

 * Use prepared statements and/or parameterised queries with bind variables to take untrusted data if you have to deal with dynamic queries.
 Using bind variables not only helps diffuse SQL injection, but also improve performance by [20 to 30 percent](https://www.ibm.com/developerworks/library/se-bindvariables/) in allowing the same execution plan to be used even though the arguments supplied may be different.
 * Consider using parameterised Stored Procedures, but also review the code within to ensure that the parameters are being handled with semantic typing at a minimum.
-Concatenating parameters and the use of `exec()` within stored procedures can be prone to SQLi exploitation.
+Concatenating parameters and the use of `exec()` within stored procedures can be prone to SQLi exploitation
 * Read up on the [OWASP SQLi Prevention Cheat Sheet](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet)
 * Before doing any of the above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already covered so all user input is validated, filtered, and sanitised, both the client and server side, before it gets anywhere near your queries
 * ORMs, such as Hibernate with its Query Language (HQL), are not safe unless you use named parameters